 Skeletal muscle constitutes approximately 40% of the total human body weight.
-Its composition is many individual fibers that are bundled together into a muscle spindle; this is what gives the skeletal muscle a striated appearance.
-A single muscle fiber is composed mostly of actin and myosin fibers that are covered by a cell membrane (sarcolemma).
+Its composition is many individual fibers bundled together into a muscle spindle; this gives the skeletal muscle a striated appearance.
+A single muscle fiber is composed mostly of actin and myosin fibers covered by a cell membrane (sarcolemma).
 These fibers are the functional unit of the organ, leading to contraction and relaxation.
-There are two major classifications of skeletal muscle; these include Type I (slow oxidative) and Type II (fast-twitch).
+There are two major classifications of skeletal muscle: Type I (slow oxidative) and Type II (fast-twitch).
 The vast diversity in the makeup of skeletal muscle leads to variations in speed and length of contractions in different muscle groups, depending on their specific function.

-Cardiac muscle or myocardium is an involuntary, striated muscle that encloses the chambers of the heart.
+The cardiac muscle or myocardium is an involuntary, striated muscle that encloses the chambers of the heart.
 It is comprised of individual cardiomyocytes, which are similar in structure to skeletal muscle.
 Each cardiomyocyte contains cytoskeletal and contractile elements, all of which are connected through intercalated discs.
 These are highly adherent complexes, which allow the cardiac muscle cells to receive rapid electrical transmission and contract as a single unit.
-Cardiac muscle also contains specialized cardiac pacemaker cells that lie within the myocardium.
+The cardiac muscle also contains specialized cardiac pacemaker cells that lie within the myocardium.
 These cells allow for cardiac tissue to depolarize without external stimuli intrinsically.

 The cells of smooth muscle are also composed of actin and myosin fibers; however, they are arranged in sheets rather than spindles which give this type of muscle a smooth appearance.
 These cells are present in the walls of many organs such as the lungs, gastrointestinal tract, reproductive organs, blood vessels, and even in the skin.

-The muscle in the human body, whether it is skeletal, cardiac, or smooth, functions to create force and movement.
-Muscles of the skeleton support the bones to maintain posture as well as control voluntary movement.
+Whether it is skeletal, cardiac, or smooth, the muscles in the human body function to create force and movement.
+Skeletal muscles support the bones to maintain posture as well as control voluntary movement.
 Skeletal muscle also contributes to energy metabolism and storage.
 Cardiac muscle propels blood and leads to proper oxygenation and maintenance of each cell that comprises the human body.
 Smooth muscle is located throughout the body and uses contractile force for shortening and propelling various contents across the lumen of the multiple organ systems in which it is involved.

 Action potentials from nerve fibers of the central nervous system depolarize muscle down the length of the sarcolemma to the innermost fibers through a transverse tubule (T tubule) system.
 The action potential responds with a dihydropyridine receptor on the T tubule; this acts as a voltage sensor allowing for calcium to be released.
 Calcium subsequently activates ryanodine receptors in the sarcoplasmic reticulum to release even more calcium.
 Higher quantities of calcium can then bind to the protein troponin that is located on the actin filaments.
 The calcium-troponin complex displaces the protein tropomyosin from the active site of the actin filament and allows for myosin binding and muscle contraction.
 Adenosine triphosphate (ATP) is needed to detach myosin from the actin filaments and allow for muscle relaxation.

 Sarcopenia is the loss of muscle mass and atrophy that is associated with aging.
-It is the result of a reduction of muscle size as well as a reduction in satellite cells, mitochondrial numbers, and elasticity.
+It results from a reduction of muscle size and a reduction in satellite cells, mitochondrial numbers, and elasticity.
 Sarcopenia is seen in increasing numbers with advancing age but is not universal.
 Sarcopenia varies in degree of physical activity, gender, and race.
 It can attribute to the loss of muscle power and immobility issues such as falls, commonly seen in aging populations.

 Smooth muscle cells line the entirety of the human vascular system.
 They exhibit plasticity in response to vascular injury.
 It is this plasticity that has implications in the disease process of atherosclerosis.
 Mature smooth muscle cells are involved in the contraction and tone of the vascular system.
 Cholesterol load demonstrably increases stress on endothelial cells, leading to vascular injury.
 This damage changes the vascular smooth muscle from the inactive contractile state to the pro-inflammatory response state.
 Smooth muscle cell proliferation and remodeling then result; this leads to the fibrous capsule formation seen in atherosclerosis.